npflueger/npflueger.github.io/_teaching/252-22spring.md

 ### Handouts

 *   [Syllabus](handouts/syllabus.pdf)
-*   Boardwork from the remote classes is shared at this [Dropbox link](https://www.dropbox.com/sh/p2yvkx1dcvqcox9/AABVgRPbvZrYANjIJufgNz3wa?dl=0).
+*   Boardwork from the my tablet can be found at this [Dropbox link](https://www.dropbox.com/sh/p2yvkx1dcvqcox9/AABVgRPbvZrYANjIJufgNz3wa?dl=0).
 <!--handouts-->

 ### Textbook and other links